aradparhizkar2008/personal-notes/README.md

-# personal-notes
+# Learning Journal

-Personal learning notes and small daily updates
+This repository is used to keep small notes and track daily learning progress.